Glossary of cancer terms

 opd: Medical notation for once per day

-Opioid: Type of pain killer to treat moderate to severe pain.
+Opioid: A painkiller used to treat moderate to severe pain.
 Opioids are sometimes referred to as narcotics.

 Orthopaedic: To do with the bones.

-Outpatient: Attending hospital for an appointment, test or treatment and going home afterwards.
+Outpatient: Going to hospital for an appointment, test or treatment and going home afterwards.